 When you’re just starting out with any new project, there is no sure way of knowing whether you have too much on your plate or not.
 It comes with experience, so I’m not gonna lie and give you the false hope: you’ll just have to power through the times you take too much work for a person who doesn’t have a time-travel machine.

-In the long term, though, there are much, much, much better news!
+In the long term, though, there is much, much, much better news!
 First of all, whenever you get overbooked, it’s a sure sign that you have to raise prices.
 It’s a simple logic of an open market: if your services are good enough for you to be loaded at 120% with the current rates, you should raise the prices to the point when you’re left with the demand that’s enough to keep the 100% load, or maybe even less, but with the same revenue.

 Another strategy, that in my opinion, works best when combined with raising the prices is to have contractors to delegate your overloads to.
 You can either choose other freelancers that do the same type of work you do and can finish the whole project for you, or hire people to do the specific parts of projects for you.
 For example, if you run an agency that does web design and development, you can either partner up with another web agency, or focus on design and delegate web development to CodingNinjas.